 3. Post content on a regular basis

 If you’re adding a picture or video to your profile only once a month, it’s not an effective strategy.
-I wouldn’t even call that an active profile.
+We wouldn’t even call that an active profile.

 You want your brand to always be fresh in the minds of your followers.